Eastern Deserts fat-tailed gecko: Threats

 The eastern deserts fat-tailed gecko is at risk from a variety of threats.
-Due to the soft soils and arid areas they live in, their habitat is particularly prone to compaction from hoofed animals such as cattle and horses.
-This is especially true where stock aggregate close to water ways and the soil is less stable.
-Overgrazing by feral and domestic stock can also damage the ecosystems in which they inhabit.
-There is also a lack of knowledge on the Eastern Deserts fat-tailed gecko due to it being a newly described species, and the small discrete nature of it.
-This lack of knowledge means that many threats are likely unknown, as well as effective management strategies.
+Due to the soft soils and arid areas it lives in, its habitat is particularly prone to compaction from hoofed animals such as cattle and horses.
+This is especially true where stock aggregate close to waterways and the soil is less stable.
+Overgrazing by feral and domestic stock can also damage the ecosystems which they inhabit.
+There is also a lack of knowledge on the eastern deserts fat-tailed gecko due to it being a newly described species, and the small discrete nature of it.
+This lack of knowledge means that many threats, as well as effective management strategies, are likely unknown.

 Conservation

-Currently, there is not a lot of direct conservation procedures for the eastern deserts fat-tailed gecko although there are conservation plans in place and some already underway.
-Identification of key management sites for the eastern deserts fat-tailed gecko is one method of conservation the NSW Government is taking.
-Firstly baseline surveys of the species need to be thoroughly conducted so that all known populations can be appropriately managed and monitored.
+There are not a lot of direct conservation procedures for the eastern deserts fat-tailed gecko although there are conservation plans in place and some already underway.
+Identification of key management sites for the eastern deserts fat-tailed gecko is one method of conservation the New South Wales government is taking.
+Firstly, baseline surveys of the species need to be thoroughly conducted so that all known populations can be appropriately managed and monitored.
 The Saving Our Species program is leading a cost-effective approach to maximise the number of species and ecological communities that can be conserved through on-site management strategies, including surveying techniques.
 They plan to implement a staged survey based on historical data, then if the species is detected, expand the survey area.
-Also, assessment of the current ecosystem conditions, predators in the area and domestic/feral grazers in potential management sites will be performed.
+Also, assessment of the current ecosystem conditions, predators in the area and domestic or feral grazers in potential management sites will be performed.